tlccstudio/eosiostakemanager/README.md

-# eosiostakemanager
+# telosstakemanager
-Building out a CPU / NET delegated stake manager to reassign staking for large number of accounts.
+Presently operational stake manager with a 2 live net and 1 test net nodes operational.